Our Religious Education Program

 A Program for All Ages

 Our program is designed with the understanding that learning is a life-long experience.
-The religious education program includes monthly intergenerational services where the children have a role in the service, such as for holidays and the “secret friend” celebration in February.
+The religious education program includes monthly intergenerational services where the children have a role in the service, such as for holidays and the Church Friends celebration in February.
 Learn more about our programs for all ages:

-Responsibility for development of the church Religious Education program is shared with the RE Committee of volunteers, the RE Coordinator, and the minister.
-Religious Education curricula are selected each year from the four “pillars” of RE: world religions, our Judeo-Christian heritage, Unitarian Universalism, and Social Justice.
-Kids learn valuable “moral lessons” that can help them navigate their complex lives while growing in a caring, nurturing environment.
-Volunteers teach “Sunday School” classes on a rotating basis; the RE Coordinator recruits and monitors volunteers, purchases supplies, and provides administrative support; and the minister traditionally has led adult education classes and advised the RE Committee on curriculum and special events.
+Responsibility for development of the church Religious Education program is shared with the RE Committee of volunteers, the Clerical Assistant for Religious Education, and the minister.
+Religious Education curricula are selected from the online lessons and programs of Soul Matters Sharing Circle.
+Kids learn valuable moral lessons that can help them navigate their complex lives while growing in a caring, nurturing environment.
+Volunteers teach “Sunday School” classes on a rotating basis.
+The minister traditionally has led adult education classes and advised the RE Committee on curriculum and special events.

 For your child’s safety, please make sure to fill out a registration form for your child before his or her first RE session.
 Please let us know if your child has any special needs.
 If you have further questions or would like to participate in these programs, contact us.